SakshithBillava/Algorithm-API/README.md

 - **Searching:** Binary Search for efficient element lookup.
 - Handles invalid input gracefully with meaningful error messages.
 - Built using Spring Boot framework to create a RESTful API.

+## Technologies Used:
+- Spring Boot: A powerful framework for building Java-based RESTful web services quickly and with minimal configuration.
+- Java: The primary programming language for implementing the algorithms and API.
+- Maven: Dependency management and build automation.

 ## 📂 Project Structure
 ```